Empirical Framework for Cournot Oligopoly with Private Information: Estimation

-Thus, we assume that the cost distributions belong to the Beta family.
-Beta densities are versatile and are widely used to model many types of uncertainties since a Beta density can be unimodal, increasing, decreasing, or constant depending on the values of the parameters; see, \cite{JohnsonKotzBalakrishnan1994}.
-From Assumption \ref{assumption:densities}-2, it follows that the common cost shock $W_t$ is supported on $[- \bar w, \bar w] $, so it can be negative with range.
+Thus we assume that the cost distributions belong to the Beta family.
+Beta densities are versatile and are widely used to model many types of uncertainties, because it can be unimodal, increasing, decreasing, or constant depending on the values of the parameters; see \cite{JohnsonKotzBalakrishnan1994}.
+From Assumption \ref{assumption:densities}-(ii), it follows that the common cost shock $W_t$ is supported on $[- \bar w, \bar w] $, so it can be negative with range.
 In contrast, the total de-trended marginal cost, $V_{it}^{\mathrm{dt}} + W_t$, has support $[0,2\bar w]$ with mean $\mu_{V_i}^{\mathrm{dt}} =(2 a_i + b_i ) \bar w /(a_i + b_i) $.
+In this parametric framework, the model parameters are